 Journalist, Technology Columnist and Guest Host, CBC Radio

-Manjula Selvarajah is a Toronto-based journalist, a national technology and education columnist with the CBC and a guest host on CBC's Ontario shows.
-She is a frequent emcee and moderator, with repeat speaking appearances at Elevate, #MovetheDial and Collision.
+Manjula Selvarajah is a Toronto-based journalist, a national technology columnist and guest host on CBC Radio stations across the country and host of the podcast Solve for X.She is a frequent emcee and moderator, with repeat speaking appearances at Elevate and Collision.
 In her former role, she was Vice President of Marketing at Eloqua, and holds an Engineering degree from Queen’s University.
-She is co-founder of the non-profit Tamil Women Rising, sits on the board of Jumpstart Refugee Talent and is an avid community volunteer.
+She is co-founder of the non-profit Tamil Women Rising and an avid community volunteer.
 Manjula lives in Pickering with her husband and young daughter.
 She is excited to give back and is looking forward to helping youth build critical pathways to a bright future.

 Salvatore (Sal) Vella (Treasurer)